-particular neighbourhoods, the schools located in those neighbourhoods are primarily attended by Roma children.
-It has been noted that in the neighbourhoods in Edirne that are populated by Roma, the percentage of Roma studying at certain schools can be as high as 100 %.
-As the schools attended by Roma generally offer poor-quality education, parents who have the means to do so resort to methods such as paying a 'donation' so that their children can attend a better school.206
+attended by Roma children.
+It has been noted that in the neighbourhoods in Edirne that are populated by Roma, the percentage of Roma studying at certain schools can be as high as $100\,\%$.
+As the schools attended by Roma generally offer poor-quality education, parents who have the means to do so resort to methods such as paying a 'donation' so that their children can attend a better school.
+240

 Roma and similar ethnic groups are sometimes subjected to harassment of a discriminatory nature.
 Cases of harassment are usually not reported to the authorities, and children who are victims of harassment rarely complain to their teachers; for the most part, when it is a teacher who harasses the student, no complaints are filed with the school administration, and when a complaint is filed, no official measures are taken.
 It has been reported that Roma children are blamed for every problem that arises and that they are humiliated by teachers - for example, by being asked to sit in the back row of the classroom.
-While complaints have been made about such situations to school principals, they produce no results because the principals take the side of the teachers.207
+While complaints have been made about such situations to school principals, they produce no results because the principals take the side of the teachers.

 Another discriminatory practice faced by Roma children is the fact that they are sometimes sent to special needs institutions known as 'guidance and research centres' (GRC).
 The families of children who are performing poorly at school are convinced by teachers or GRC employees that their children need to receive an education in line with their needs; this, along with the monthly financial support from the Government paid to families while their children are enrolled at a special needs school, are among the factors leading parents to accept this practice.
 A similar practice sees some Roma children taken into 'individual education programmes' on the basis of reports stating that they have special educational needs.
 It has been noted that these children are sent to various classes in the school, where they are made to sit at the back of the class and are paid little attention by the teachers.
-209
+A similar practice sees some Roma children taken into 'individual educational needs.
+It has been noted that these children are sent to various classes in the school, where they are made to sit at the back of the class and are paid little attention by the teachers.

 There have been some Government initiatives at national and local level to meet the educational needs of Roma children.
 Some steps have been made recently concerning the right to education.
-One of the first of these measures was a policy paper published in 2016, the Strategy Paper for Roma Citizens 2016-2021, which was drawn up by the Ministry of Family, Labour and Social Services and Board, and a related document entitled Stage 1 Action Plan (2016-2018).
+One of the first of these measures was a policy paper published in 2016, the Strategy Paper for Roma Citizens 2016-2021, which was drawn up by the Ministry of Family and Social Services, and a related document entitled Stage 1 Action Plan (2016-2018).
 The strategy document acknowledged that Roma and similar ethnic groups have historically been disadvantaged and that children from such groups experience problems in accessing education.
 It stated that access to education would henceforth be a strategic goal.
-However, a comparison of the scope of work to be carried out, as per the terms of the Stage 1 Action Plan, to realise the strategic goal of 'ensuring that all Roma children have equal access to quality education and that Roma youth successfully complete at least their mandatory schooling', with the size of the problem reveals that the planned efforts are quite limited in scale.
-It should nonetheless be recognised that this is the first concrete framework for implementing official measures to
+However, a comparison of the scope of work to be carried out, as per the terms of the Stage 1 Action Plan, to realise the strategic goal of 'ensuring that all Roma children have equal access to quality education and that Roma youth successfully complete at least their mandatory schooling', with the size of the problem reveals that the planned efforts